 Note: A London Pass costs around 100 GBP ($140), as of 2021.

 Public Transportation in London

 Although the London Pass allows you to travel for free for 2 days worth 76 Euros ($86).
-To head towards Heathrow airport, you can take Heathrow express in the city (costs 18.50 GBP), followed by London Underground which costs 5.95 Euros.
+To head towards Heathrow airport, you can take Heathrow Express in the city (costs 18.50 GBP), followed by London Underground which costs 5.95 Euros.
 An Oyster Card costs around 38.32 Euros

 Where Do I Stay in London on a Budget?

-A single bed in a dorm of 4-8 beds costs 20 Euros, 10-18 beds cost 17 Euros per night.
+A single bed in a dorm of 4-8 beds costs 20 Euros, and 10-18 beds cost 17 Euros per night.
 Budget hotels range from approx 118 Euros per night with provided facilities like Wi-Fi, TV, and a coffee/tea maker.
 Airbnb costs around 70 Euros per night.